ttddli/databook_dms_design/README.md

 <br><br/>
 ## How you would approach such a project?

-1. Have all the requirements in this project.
+1. Get all the requirements in this project.
 2. List possible solution(s)/technologies for each item in the requirement list
 3. Pick the one (or multiple solutions) that can cover all the requirements